Victory Road (2008): Aftermath

 Brother Devon injured his ankle during the Full Metal Mayhem match, while Kaz injured his hip due to his jump during the Ultimate X match.
 Devon was later diagnosed with a deep sprain of the Achilles tendon.

 Everyone used as lumberjacks in the TNA World Tag Team Championship bout were legitimate fans from the Houston area, while only the national winner from the promoted contest was not from Houston.

 After Victory Road, Samoa Joe and Booker T continued their rivalry over the TNA World Heavyweight Championship.
 On the July 17 episode of Impact, Management Director Jim Cornette demanded that Booker T give the championship back to Joe, who was recognized as the official champion by TNA.
 Booker T refused this demand, while Joe also declined the offer as he felt he did not deserve to hold the title due to being pinned at the event.
 Due to these feelings, Cornette instead scheduled a rematch between the two for the championship at TNA's next PPV event Hard Justice on August 10.
 On the July 24 episode of Impact!, Joe challenged Booker T to contest their rematch in a Six Sides of Steel Cage match, which Booker T accepted after adding that weapons would be allowed in the match.
-Joe defeated Booker T at the event to retain the championship.
+Joe defeated Booker T at Hard Justice to retain the championship.

 A.J.
 Styles and Kurt Angle went on to face each other in a Last Man Standing match at Hard Justice.
 This bout was announced on the July 31 episode of Impact!, when Styles challenged Angle to a match at Hard Justice to end their rivalry.
 This was due to Angle assaulting Styles from behind earlier in the episode.
 Styles defeated Angle at the event.